tan-yong-sheng/bursa-scraper/README.rst

 How to deploy this app locally?
 -----------------------------------
-1. Type `git clone https://github.com/tys203831/bursa-scraper.git` into terminal
+1. Type `git clone https://github.com/tys203831/bursa-scraper.git` into terminal to download this folder to your directory
-2. Go to the project directory, then type `streamlit run bursa_scraper.py` into terminal.
+2. Go to this project directory: bursa-scraper, then type `streamlit run bursa_scraper.py` into terminal.

 How to deploy this project to Streamlit Cloud?
 ---------------------------------------------------